Capillary/ecom-api-document/source/includes/_customer.md

 ## Customer Login (with Third Party Authentication)

-Authenticates customer login with a third-party provider such as Gmail, Facebook and so on.
+Authenticates customer login with a third-party provider such as Gmail, and Facebook.

 > Sample Request